JorgePablol/Google-Analytics-for-Desansiedad-with-Data-Studio/README.md

 You can start by reading the results or go directly to the [table of contents](#Table-Of-Contents).

 # [Results](#Table-Of-Contents)
-You can read the some of the results below or enjoy the entire report on google data studio by [clicking](https://datastudio.google.com/reporting/61f04c52-93e3-4ec5-969a-719304c32849/page/cyT9B).
+You can read the some of the results below or enjoy the entire report by [clicking](https://tinyurl.com/desansiedad).

 I will explain some of the insights I got, the entire report is too long so hope you enjoy.